• Skip to primary navigation

 You also need to halve 8 ounces of cherry tomatoes.
 That’s approximately 2 cups in total.
 Cut them in quarters if they are large.

 Heat a 12-inch skillet over medium heat.
-Add 2 tablespoons of extra virgin olive oil followed by the sliced garlic and ¼ teaspoon chili flakes.
-Saute for 1-2 minutes and constantly stir until the garlic is fragrant and just begins to sizzle.
+Add 2 tablespoons of extra virgin olive oil followed by the sliced garlic and ¼ teaspoon of chili flakes.
+Saute for 1-2 minutes and constantly stir until the garlic is fragrant and begins sizzling.
 Do not brown the garlic.

 Next, add the minced shallot and saute for another 2-3 minutes or until it softens.
 Once again, stirring constantly.